smhurf/lewagon_challenges/07-Best-Practices/05/01-Communicate/README.md

 ### Present your analysis to the class at 4pm as a team

-You have 10 minutes max per group to convince Olist CEO of your recommendations
+You have 10 minutes max per group (discussion included) to convince Olist CEO of your recommendations

 Don't forget to explain the context, and the reasonning behing your recommendations